michaelmgp/Kelompok-8/README.md

     *   Replace all instances of `import.meta.dirname` with the newly defined `__dirname` variable.

 These changes ensure that file paths are resolved correctly across different environments.

+## Contributing

+1. Follow the modular architecture
+2. Update `replit.md` with any architectural changes
+3. Ensure all APIs have proper error handling
+4. Test agent integrations thoroughly
+5. Maintain the Neo Aura design consistency

 ## License